abaines/marp-search-extension/slides.md

 - Must handle dynamic content (SPAs)

 <!--
-Initial Requirements:

-- Must be open-source and make no network calls

-- Users can add/remove multiple keywords

-- Keywords are saved between sessions

 Evolved Requirement (Discovered during use):

 - The SPA Problem: On sites like LinkedIn, content loads dynamically without a full page refresh.